LiliaFramework/Lilia/documentation/docs/libraries/lia.time.md

 ## Overview

-The time library formats dates and converts relative times.
-It relies on a bundled date module, avoiding the 1970-epoch limitation, to compute phrases like “time since” and “time until.”
+The time library formats dates and converts relative times using Lua's built‑in `os.date` and `os.time` functions.
+It provides helpers for phrases such as “time since.”

 ---